For purposes of this section, "skate" means wheeled, nonmotorized recreation, including skateboarding, roller blading, roller skating, and BMX biking.

 (2) provide matching grants to local units of government for public skate parks based on the criteria in this section.

 (a) The commission shall administer a site selection process for the skate parks.
-The commission shall invite proposals from cities or counties or consortia of cities.
+The commission shall invite proposals from cities, towns, counties, consortia of cities, park boards, and school districts that are eligible to receive a grant under this program.
 A proposal for a skate park must include matching contributions including in-kind contributions of land, access roadways and access roadway improvements, and necessary utility services, landscaping, and parking.

-(e) The commission may also use the money to upgrade, rehabilitate, or renovate current facilities.
+(g) The commission may also use the money to upgrade current facilities.

-(g) A grant awarded under subdivision 2, clause (2), may not exceed $250,000 unless the grantee demonstrates that the facility will have a regional or statewide draw.
-A grant awarded under subdivision 2, clause (2), may be for up to $750,000 for a skate park with regional impact.
-A grant awarded under subdivision 2, clause (2), may be for up to $2,000,000 for a skate park with statewide draw.
+(i) A grant awarded under subdivision 2, clause (2), may not exceed $500,000 unless the grantee demonstrates that the facility will have a regional or statewide draw.
+A grant awarded under subdivision 2, clause (2), may be for up to $1,000,000 for a skate park with regional impact.
+A grant awarded under subdivision 2, clause (2), may be for up to $2,000,000 for a skate park that has or will have more than 40,000 square feet.

-(h) In selecting projects to be awarded grants under this section, the commission must give priority to those projects that are designated by experts in the field of skate park design and are to be constructed by professionals with experience in the construction of skate parks.
+(j) In selecting projects to be awarded grants under this section, the commission must give priority to those projects that are designed by experts in the field of concrete skate park design and are to be constructed by professionals with experience in the construction of concrete skate parks.

-(i) To be eligible for a grant under this section, a local government must have engaged or must commit to engage youth in the planning, design, and programming for the skate park.
+(k) To be eligible for a grant under this section, a local government must have engaged or must commit to engage youth in the planning, design, and programming for the concrete skate park.

 To the extent possible, the commission shall provide technical assistance on skate park planning, design, and operation to communities.